tendermint/liquidity/x/liquidity/spec/02_state.md

 `SwapMsgState` defines the state of swap message as it is processed in the next batch or batches.

-When a user sends `MsgSwap` transaction to the network, it is accumulated in a batch. `SwapMsgState` contains the state information about the message; if the transaction is executed, successfully matched, and if it is to be deleted in the next block.
+When a user sends `MsgSwapWithinBatch` transaction to the network, it is accumulated in a batch. `SwapMsgState` contains the state information about the message; if the transaction is executed, successfully matched, and if it is to be deleted in the next block.

 ```go
 type SwapMsgState struct {